-1. Introduction
+1.0 Introduction

 Over the last few years there has been increased interest in microeconomic price setting behaviour.
-Investigations into the issue have been pursued by the central banks of several countries such as Canada, Portugal, Spain and Austria2.
-Understanding the factors that determine on what basis firms change their prices can aid the Central Bank of Trinidad and Tobago in fine tuning its monetary policy as it tries to maintain a stable inflationary environment as well as policy makers more generally.
+Investigations into the issue have been pursued by the central banks of several countries such as Canada, Portugal, Spain and Austria25.
+Understanding the factors that determine on what basis firms change their prices can aid the Central Bank of Trinidad and Tobago in fine tuning its monetary policy as it tries to maintain a stable inflationary environment, as well as policy makers more generally.
 The authors are unaware of any previous or ongoing investigation in the Caribbean region on this subject and certainly for Trinidad and Tobago this is novel research.
 Adopting the methodology of the European Central Bank, the authors use questionnaire data to understand the motivation behind price changes in Trinidad and Tobago.

 In Trinidad and Tobago most companies alter their prices without publicly explaining why.
-However, recent announcements of price changes by two large companies were accompanied by short explanations of the reasons for the changes3.
-In the first instance, at the end of 2011, a large manufacturing company increased the price of one of its products by between 7 per cent and 12 per cent.
+However, recent announcements of price changes by two large companies were accompanied by short explanations of the reasons for the changes26.
+In the first instance, at the end of 2011, a large manufacturing company increased the price of one of its products by between seven and 12 per cent.
 The company identified escalating operation costs including labour and energy costs, along with the depreciation of the Trinidad and Tobago (TT) dollar as factors influencing the rise.
 The company also revealed that it had been absorbing the higher costs for some time.
 In the second case, in February 2012, a food manufacturing company announced an increase in the price of a popular product, citing high material and labour costs.
-The price of the items would rise by between 17 per cent and 50 per cent, and the company further noted that prices of these items had not been increased since 2008.
-The factors identified as
+The price of the items would rise by between 17 and 50 per cent, and the company further noted that prices of these items had not been increased since 2008.
+The factors identified as contributing to the change in the prices, and the suggestion that the companies absorbed increased operational costs until some specific threshold was crossed, lends empirical guidance and support to the aim of this study.